 Upon receipt of a complaint, we will consider the complaint under the relevant Code and will usually liaise with the Broadcaster involved.
 Consideration will be given to both sides of the complaint.

-The Broadcaster would be expected to submit a written response in relation to the complaint to the Commission within ten days of receipt of notification of the complaint from us.
+The Broadcaster would be expected to submit a written response in relation to the complaint to the Authority within ten days of receipt of notification of the complaint from us.